loupeteam/TcCommando/README.md

 # TcCommando
-A wrapper for using a PLCopen-like interface for sequencers, functions, and more.
+A wrapper for using a PLCopen-like interface with sequencers, functions, and more.